 - Kinds of industrial arts

-- tools and equipment in industrial arts
+- industrial arts programs example

 - technology use to study industrial arts